 - While you’re listening, sing back the first note of every phrase.

-- When you’re listening, Sing back the last note of every phrase.
+- When you’re listening, sing back the last note of every phrase.